 Solar panels are rated under perfect laboratory conditions (Standard Test Conditions, or STC).
 In the real world, you must account for several efficiency losses:

-- Angle and Shading: Panels rarely face the sun at a perfect 90-degree angle all day, and even minor shading can drastically reduce output.
+- Angle and Shading: Panels rarely face the sun at a perfect 90-degree angle all day, and even minor shading (like a leaf or a vent pipe) can drastically reduce output.

-- Wiring and Connections: Energy is lost as heat as it travels through wires.
+- Wiring and Connections: Energy is lost as heat as it travels through wires, known as voltage drop.

 - Charge Controller Efficiency: PWM controllers are only about 70-80% efficient, while MPPT controllers are 95-98% efficient.